-Shadow and topography analyzes were made by using the plug-ins of 3D programs.
-A project that is compatible with the current building technology has been designed by combining these analyzes and local architectural examples.
-Using PV panels, each house is planned to produce its own electricity.
-In addition, building structures and roofing materials have been selected with this vision in mind.
+Shadow and topography analyses were made using the plug-ins of three-dimensional programs, and a project compatible with current building technology was designed by combining these analyses with the accumulation of local architectural examples.
+Each residence is designed to produce its own electricity using PV panels.
+Building structures and roofing materials have been selected with this vision in mind.